WATCH: Onondaga County’s COVID-19 Update

 SYRACUSE, N.Y.
-(WSYR-TV) — Onondaga County Executive Ryan McMahon is expected to give his daily COVID-19 update possibly at 3 p.m. after attending Governor Andrew Cuomo’s briefing, where the Central New York region got the green light to reopen on Friday.
+(WSYR-TV) — Onondaga County Executive Ryan McMahon is scheduled for his daily COVID-19 update at 3 p.m.

 More from NewsChannel 9: